lorenzodee/jBlubble/README.md

 # jBlubble

-This project aims to make it easier to store and retrieve <abbr title="Binary Large OBject">BLOB</abbr>s (or binary large objects) to and from a database.
-Specifically, it aims to help with storing uploaded files and serving them in a web application.
-These files can be images (e.g. JPEG, PNG), PDF, or other potentially large objects (that would not fit well in a byte array or string).
+This project was originally born from storing uploaded files and serving them in a web application.
+These files are typically images (e.g. JPEG, PNG), PDFs, or other potentially large objects (that would not fit well in a byte array or string).

+After a few months, this project has evolved to making it easier to store and retrieve <abbr title="Binary Large OBject">BLOB</abbr>s (or binary large objects) to and from a persistent storage (e.g. relational database).
+A strategy interface is provided to abstract away the storage mechanism, and allowing different storage-specific implementations (e.g. database, file system, Amazon S3, Google Cloud Storage).

-The most common practice, albeit ill-advised, is to use byte arrays (`byte[]`).
+The most common practice of storing BLOBs, albeit ill-advised, is to use byte arrays (`byte[]`).
 This often leads to out-of-memory failures as the files keep growing in size, and will not scale well.
-This project uses the lesser known features of JDBC 4.0 (Java 6) to store and retrieve BLOBs.
+This project uses the lesser known features of JDBC 4.0 (Java 6) to store and retrieve BLOBs to and from relational databases.

 ## Getting Started